denisse-orellana/node-hexagonal-project/README.md

   docker compose up --build -d
 ```

-Check out the running containers or from the Docker Desktop
+Check out the running containers from the console or the Docker Desktop

 ```console
   docker container logs node_project_db